laurakathleen/rails-debugging/exercises/exercise1.md

   my_hash = { username: 'webdev', email: 'webmaster@example.com' }
   ```

 4. Explore your hash using the `cd` and `ls` commands.
-Try to call some of the listed instance methods available to you, such as `#keys`.
+Try to call some of the listed instance methods available to you, such as `keys`.
   ```ruby
   cd my_hash
   ls
   ```

-  Question: Can you still use your `hello_world` method here?
-Why?

 5. While still inside `my_hash`, add a new instance method called `crazy_hash` that `puts 'crazy'`.
 Then `cd ..` out of `my_hash` and try to call `crazy_hash`.